bndtools/bnd/docs/_chapters/250-resolving.md

 ## Resolving in Bndtools

 By far the best way to get experience with the resolver is using the bnd's `bndrun` files.
 Bndtools provides a friendly user interface that makes it easy to use the OSGi Resolver in an interactive way.
-You can play along with the following explanations by creating an [OSGi enRoute Application project](/qs/050-start.html) from the templates.

 A `bndrun` describes the runtime configuration for an application.
 This can either be a standalone executable JAR or an application that should be hosted in a container like a Java EE server or Karaf.
 In this app note, the target is an executable JAR unless otherwise noted.

-If you double click on the `osgi.enroute.examples.resolver.application.bndrun` file (or whatever name you picked) it opens a _Run_ pane.
+If you double click on the bndrun file, it opens a _Run_ pane.

 <img alt="Run pane" src="https://user-images.githubusercontent.com/200494/31168440-9b5ff29e-a8f5-11e7-857f-22ec30202fd7.png" width="50%">>